niall-byrne/python-in-a-box/README.md

 - an automated changelog
 - preconfigured code formatters and linters
 - preconfigured documentation generation
-- a customizable `dev` command to orchestrate everything
+- a customizable `dev` CLI to orchestrate everything
 - a lot more (too much to list here, just try it out...)

 ![Demo Image](https://i.ibb.co/sqddjYb/render1646245029095.gif)